acl-org/acl-anthology/.github/ISSUE_TEMPLATE/bug-report.md

 labels: bug
 ---

 *Use this issue template to help file your issue.
-Please delete portions that are not relevant, and feel free to change it or add sections.*
+Please delete portions of this textthat are not relevant, and feel free to change it or add sections.*

 #### Issue description